Active mechanics reveal molecular-scale force kinetics in living oocytes: Introduction

-In this study, we measure the actively driven motion of endogenous vesicles in the largely unexplored cytoplasmic-skeleton of \textit{in-vivo} mouse oocytes and demonstrate a general framework to quantify the underlying driving forces.
-We combine optical tweezer based active microrheology (AMR) and laser-tracking interferometry with our theoretical framework to quantify the \textit{in-vivo} active mechanical processes and relate them to the underlying force kinetics.
-To study the activity in mouse oocytes, we examine the cytoplasmic-skeleton during prophase-I, when the actin-myosin-V network is the dominant source of activity.
-While this network is the key element that generates force for nuclear positioning \cite{25774831}, the underlying physical processes are not well understood.
-By using statistical mesoscopic measurements on endogenous vesicles, and theoretical modeling, we are able to extract the molecular-scale force kinetics (power-stroke duration and length, force, and velocity) of \textit{in-vivo} myosin-V.
+To investigate cytoplasmic force generation, we combine optical tweezer based active microrheology (AMR) and laser-tracking interferometry with our theoretical framework to quantify the \textit{in-vivo} active mechanical processes and relate them to the underlying stochastic force kinetics (amplitude and temporal correlations).
+To study the activity in mouse oocytes, we examine the cytoplasmic-skeleton during prophase-I, when the actin-myosin-V network is the dominant source of activity \cite{25774831}.
+By using statistical mesoscopic measurements on endogenous vesicles, and theoretical modeling, we extract the molecular-scale force kinetics (average power-stroke duration, displacement, force, and velocity) of \textit{in-vivo} myosin-V.